IBM/create-and-deploy-memcached-operator-using-go/INTERMEDIATE_TUTORIAL.md

 }
 ```

-The List function will also give the `podList` variable a `.Items` field, which we will pass into getPodNames below.
+After the `List` function returns, it will create a `.Items` field in our `podList` object.
+We will pass that field
+into our `getPodNames` function, as shown below.

-GetPodNames converts the PodList returned from our List function into a string array, since that
+`getPodNames` converts the `podList` returned from our `List` function into a string array, since that
-is what our `MemcachedStatus` struct is expecting, as we have defined it in our `memcached_types.go` file.
+is how we defined the `MemcachedStatus` struct in the `memcached_types.go` file.

 ```go
 podNames := getPodNames(podList.Items)